 Project visit Seychelles: Species Conservation on North Island

-In this review we'd like to share Daniel's and NATUCATE ambassador Chris' impressions of our species conservation project on North Island in the Seychelles.
+Natucate on Tour in the Seychelles: In this review we'd like to share Daniel's and Natucate ambassador Chris' impressions of our species conservation project on North Island in the Seychelles.

-Together with NATUCATE ambassador Chris, Daniel made his way to the Seychelles to get to know our volunteer project for the protection of endangered tortoises and sea turtles and the restoration of nature habitats on North Island.
-We are going to give a short review about the experiences and impressions that the two of them were able to gain during their time in the Seychelles in autumn 2017.
+Together with Natucate ambassador Chris, Daniel made his way to the Seychelles to get to know our volunteer project for the protection of endangered tortoises and sea turtles and the restoration of nature habitats on North Island.
+Here we are going to give a short review about the experiences and impressions that the two of them were able to gain when visiting the Seychelles in autumn 2017.

 Chris and Daniel’s journey began at Düsseldorf airport.
 After a long but relaxing flight via Dubai they arrived on the main island of the Seychelles, Mahé.
 With their arrival at the airport they already knew that a wonderful time was ahead of them: palm trees, turquoise sea and a temperature of 28°C – there are definitely worse things.
 They were welcomed by Richard, the driver responsible for the transport, who was already waiting in the arrival halls.
 After a short transfer to their accommodation in Mahé they enjoyed a whole day in Victoria, the capital of the Seychelles before they were brought to the harbour by Richard the next morning.

 A 1½-hour-boat trip later – depending on the waves this trip might take longer – Daniel and Chris finally set foot on wonderful North Island.
 Their luggage was immediately brought to the “Rat Room”, a luggage room in which it is made sure that no rat unknowingly made its home in one of the bags.
 Meanwhile, Chris and Daniel were given a warm welcome by the team on site and met the four Natucate volunteers – the pictures they brought surely prove what a great time they had together.